Skip to main content

 Hide ads using WP functions

-If they are, use the body_class filter to add a custom class to the page's tag.
-The following snippet can be added to your theme's functions, either by inserting it into the functions.php file or by using a code snippets plugin with the capability to add new WordPress functions.
+Another way to hide ads for paying members is to leverage Memberful’s WordPress functions to add an HTML/CSS class to the page, which would determine whether the ads should be displayed or not.
+First, we’ll use our WP function is_subscribed_to_any_memberful_plan() to determine whether or not a user is a paying member.
+If they are, use the body_class filter to add a custom class to the page’s <body> tag.
+The following snippet can be added to your theme’s functions, either by inserting it into the functions.php file or by using a code snippets plugin with the capability to add new WordPress functions.

 function add_memberful_body_class( $classes ) {